-Building a Suitable Environment for Patients
+Building a Suitable Environment for Residents

 The Virtual Information Centre for Dementia design has a complete guide to designing hospitals.
 This interactive web tool helps people in the modern development environment to understand the additional considerations that need to be considered when designing for people with dementia.
 For instance, seniors with dementia might need additional space in their rooms where they can keep familiar pictures and belongings that help them to feel comfortable when they’re in a new environment.

-At the same time, designers will need to think carefully about the tools that they can use to make life safer for a patient who won’t always be aware or familiar with their surroundings.
+At the same time, designers will need to think carefully about the tools that they can use to make life safer for a resident who won’t always be aware or familiar with their surroundings.
 According to the Alzheimer’s WA group, the principles of designing dementia enabling environments include: